By Bethany |

 - Meditate.
 Meditate means to think deeply or carefully about.
 I remember many nights just repeating the name of Jesus over and over and over trying to go to sleep or calm the tornado inside my chest.
 I would meditate on a scripture and repeat it over and over like a mantra: “I am set free; I am set free; I am set free; I am set free.”
 “I have the mind of Christ; I have the mind of Christ; I have the mind of Christ.”
 My most favorite mantra is “let go.”
 I loved it so much I had it tattooed on my arm.
 It was the first mantra I heard about when I started my yoga journey, and it made all the difference in the world for me.
 Inhale “let;” Exhale “go” of all of those things that you have no control over, the things that do not serve you: anger, bitterness, resentment etc.

 Writing these words, the memories are still very fresh in my mind.
 I remember everything from that night.
 I remember feeling absolutely dead on the inside.
-I remember feeling like a lost cause.
+I remember feeling lost.
 I remember the pain on my husband’s face; I remember the hospital and straps and tubes and people everywhere.
 I remember, and I’m glad I do because if I forget what I went through then I forget what He brought me through, and I don’t ever want that to happen.
 He fought hard for me that night.
 He is fighting just as hard for you.

 “Now you belong to him who was raised from death in order that we might be useful in the service of God.”Romans 7:4